 Landlord Guide to Electrical Installation Condition Reports (EICR)

 EICR is an abbreviation of Electrical Installation Condition Report.

-At least every five years, landlords are legally obliged to arrange for a “qualified and competent person” to inspect and test the electrical installations in rental properties. .
+The Electrical Safety Standards Regulations 2020 require private landlords in England to arrange for a “qualified and competent person” to inspect and test the electrical installations in rental properties every five years.

 The inspection will find out if:

 - there are any potential electric shock risks and fire hazards

 - there is a lack of earthing or bonding (which prevent electric shocks).

 The EICR states whether the condition of the installations is satisfactory.
 If not, it will identify any damage, deterioration, defects and/or potentially dangerous conditions.
 It will also set out detailed recommendations and give an overall assessment of SATISFACTORY or UNSATISFACTORY.